 Toronto's playful sunset-to-sunrise celebration of contemporary art returned on October 2, 2010.
 The fifth edition of the popular all-nighter featured more than 130 projects created by nearly 500 artists and required the help of more than 450 volunteers and 14 corporate sponsors and media partners.

 New for 2010, Share Your Night captured the dynamic pulse of Nuit Blanche through shared communication.
 The audience shared their photos, comments and favourite moments with the whole city through this collaborative real-time journaling platform.

-To celebrate the 5th year of the event, a retrospective exhibition featuring photos, videos and previously mounted works from 2006-2009 ran from September 20 - October 3.
+To celebrate the 5th year of the event, a retrospective exhibition featuring photos, videos and previously mounted works from 2006 to 2009 ran from September 20 to October 3.
 Additionally, a series of lectures entitled Nuit Talks were held in the week preceding the event and encouraged dialogues that explored the boundaries of art in public space.